Mitek-Systems/MiSnap-Android/documentation/activity_integration_guide.md

 ## Theme and Colors

-`workflow` defines `MiSnapTheme` which extends the `Material` theme (required to properly function).
-Developers can either colors to match the app's branding (recommended) or override `MiSnapTheme`.
+The `workflow` module defines `MiSnapTheme` which extends the `Material` theme (required to properly function).
+Developers can either define colors to match the app's branding (recommended) or override `MiSnapTheme`.

-Please see `res/example_theme_customizations.xml` for sample code.
+Please see `res/example_theme_customizations.xml` for the full code sample.

 Please see [Material Design Theming](https://github.com/material-components/material-components-android/tree/1.5.0/docs/theming) for more information on theme customizations.

 ## Drawables

 Developers can change the drawables in 2 ways by:
-1. overriding the existing drawables.
+1. Overriding the existing drawables.
-2. passing drawable ids to `MiSnapSettings.workflow`.
+2. Passing drawable resource IDs to `MiSnapSettings.Workflow`.

 ## Strings and Dimens